 To follow the conversation heading into these events, and get notifications by clicking INTERESTED on the Events in our Music Connections Facebook Page.

 MORE Music for your Wonderful World Playlist

-Music can be such a magical experience.
-That’s why I teach Kindermusik – there are so many songs that can do this, and Kindermusik is a fun way to learn to sing the songs together.
+Music can be such a magical experience to connect our emotions with the things that are the most important to us.
+That’s why I teach Kindermusik – there are so many ways music can do this, and Kindermusik offers parents a guide to making this happen in their own family.